Valkje/dynamic-coding/README.md

 The returned variable is:

 * `cross_cos_amp`: a `trials` by `timesteps` by `timesteps` array of decodability values, i.e. a CTDA for every trial from `data`.

+## Jupyter notebooks

+Two Jupyter notebooks have been added that have been involved in personal use and can serve as examples. `analyse_decode_mem.ipynb` makes use of `wolff.py` to calculate decodability curves, while `analyse_cross.ipynb` uses `wolff_cross.py` to calculate CTDAs.

+## Conda environment

+A Conda environment file, called `dynamic-env.yml`, has been added to quickly set up the required dependencies.